ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Child groups have a couple of properties to note:

-* Any host that is member of a child group is automatically a member of the parent group.
+* Any host that is a member of a child group is automatically a member of the parent group.
 * Groups can have multiple parents and children, but not circular relationships.
 * Hosts can also be in multiple groups, but there will only be **one** instance of a host at runtime.
-Ansible merges the data from the multiple groups.
+Ansible merges the data from multiple groups.

 Adding ranges of hosts
 ----------------------